-131 College Circle Swainsboro, Georgia 30401 General Information: (478) 289-2000 Website: www.ega.peachnet.edu
+131 College Circle Swainsboro, Georgia 30401 General Information: (478) 289-2000 Admissions Office: (478) 289-2017 Website: www.ega.edu

 Hi and welcome to East Georgia College!
 We are excited that you chose our institution and welcome the opportunity to assist you in furthering your education.
 In an effort to better educate you to college life in general and this institution in particular, we have attempted to tailor this document to what we perceive best suit 'your' needs, those of a student.
-You will find general information at the front, followed by admissions, financial aid, academic, fee payment and student services information.
-Degree, program of study and an alphabetical listing of course offerings follow in easy to find gray highlighted sections.
-Also, take note of the 'Helpful Hint' pages inserted in the back, which provide need to know information quickly, as well as, providing a place for you to write down important information which you find in your perusal of the document.
+You will find general information at the front, followed by area specific information concerning admissions, financial aid, academic policy, fee payment, student services, degrees, programs of study and an alphabetical listing of course offerings.
 Please take time to read this information.
 It will offer valuable insight regarding policies, procedures and services provided by East Georgia College.
 We hope you enjoy your time with us and if there is anything we may do to assist you, please do not hesitate to contact us.
-Also, don't forget to check out our catalog, on-line, at the above website address.
-Should you have any suggestions for ways we can make this publication better, please email us at davery@ega.peachnet.edu.
+Should you have any suggestions for ways to improve this publication better, please email us at davery@ega.edu.